manual transmission shifts hard

 Post

 We are talking about a manual transmission here.
 There is NO, NONE, ZERO, JACK synthetic fluid out there that even meets the rating of the ESM, let alone is recommended.
-Synthetic will give you better feel on the shifter but there has been NO long term testing done on this tranny.
+Synthetic will give you better feel on the shifter but there has been NO long term testing done on this transmission.
 My two trannies that failed were with Nissan's fluid in there.

 So, if you do swap it out with a synthetic, you are not following the rating.